-The AEWM investment advisory services described in this disclosure brochure are provided to you through an appropriately licensed and qualified individual who is an investment adviser representative ("IAR").
+The AEWM investment advisory services disclosed in this brochure are provided to you through an appropriately licensed and qualified individual who is an investment adviser representative ("IAR").
 Your IAR typically is not an employee of AEWM; rather, they are typically an independent contractor of AEWM.
-Your IAR is typically limited to providing the services and charging asset management fees in accordance with the descriptions detailed in this brochure.
-Your IAR is generally allowed to set investment management fees within a range prescribed by AEWM.
+Your IAR is typically limited to providing services and charging investment advisory fees in accordance with the descriptions detailed in this brochure.
+Your IAR is generally allowed to set AEWM's investment management fees within the range prescribed by AEWM.
 As a result, the rates actually charged by two different IARs of AEWM may vary for similar services.